ap--/nvjpeg-numcodecs/README.md

-# nvjpeg_numcodecs
+# nvjpeg_numcodecs &mdash; :warning: Nothing to see here yet.
+Come back later...

 This is a playground for getting nvjpeg decoding into numcodecs to benchmark if tile loading for deeplearning can be significantly sped up when decoding directly on the GPU.

 ## :construction: :construction: Notes :construction: :construction:

-Nothing to see here yet.
-Come back later...

 Currently, this is a bit of a playground for testing feasibility and establishing good benchmarks.
 But feel free to open issues in the